 The program provides a wage subsidy of 75 percent, to a maximum of $14 an hour, for all apprentices funded under the program, and is paid directly to the employers who hire the apprentice.

-Apprentices are only eligible to be funded for a maximum of two years of their apprenticeship certification training under the AWS program.
+Apprentices are only eligible to be subsidized for two levels of their apprenticeship certification training under the AWS program.

 EI eligible and Non EI eligible apprentices are eligible under the program.
 The apprentice must be eligible to register, or already be registered, with the Institutional and Industrial Training Division as an apprentice.